What We Do

 A fish market in Mumbai, India.

 In 2017, through visionary leadership by the University of Western Australia (UWA), Dirk Zeller was appointed Professor of Marine Conservation in the UWA School of Biological Sciences, where he leads the Sea Around Us – Indian Ocean.
 Dirk Zeller had been with the global Sea Around Us at the University of British Columbia since its start in 1999, and had previously been its Senior Scientist and Executive Director.
-The Sea Around Us – Indian Ocean harnesses the research efforts and expertise in Australia and the wider Indian Ocean rim to scale-up knowledge and expertise to the Indian Ocean basin-scale and globally.
-We will continue our regional and global collaborations, and deepen and expand existing and new linkages throughout the Indian Ocean rim, and foster further linkages between the University of Western Australia and the University of British Columbia.
+The Sea Around Us – Indian Ocean harnesses the research efforts and expertise in Australia and the wider Indo-Pacific rim to scale-up knowledge and expertise to the Indo-Pacific basin-scale and globally.
+We will continue our regional and global collaborations, and deepen and expand existing and new linkages throughout the Indo-Pacific rim, and foster further linkages between the University of Western Australia and the University of British Columbia.

 We maintain an extensive database tool on fisheries and related time series data starting in 1950, as well as data driven indicators, and other fisheries-related information on every maritime country in the world.
 The information and data presented on the Sea Around Us websites are freely available to any user, granted that its source is acknowledged (see Citation Policy and Terms & Conditions).
 We are aware that this information and data may be incomplete.
 Please let us know if you can contribute to improvements via the feedback options available on our websites.